-- Staying with someone who is experiencing an overdose to monitor for worsening symptoms.
+- Staying with someone who is experiencing an overdose to monitor them for worsening symptoms.

 If the person overdosing has stopped breathing, immediately begin administering CPR if you are trained to do so.
-People who are taken to the emergency room may be given a sedative, breathing support, chest x-ray, IV fluids, and medicine to relieve symptoms.
+People who are taken to the emergency room may be given a sedative, breathing support, a chest X-ray, IV fluids, and medicine to relieve symptoms.